Automate

 Before All

 One-time setup before the first step runs.
 Register a test user, seed a database, fetch a one-shot token, or prepare flow variables every step will consume.
-The same hook lives in Flow Runner and Load Test — identical API, identical semantics.
+The same hook lives in Flow Runner and Load Test, with an identical API and identical semantics.

 After All